Alternate Pathway (International Medical Graduates)

 - Radiology certification (if applicable)

-- NOTE: The required four years of full-time, continuous residency training or continuous faculty/fellowship experience must be completed in one ACGME- or RCPSC-accredited program.
-Credit for research training of up to 12 months will be granted toward diagnostic radiology certification if the research is completed at the same institution as the remaining clinical training.
+- Credit for research training of up to 12 months will be granted toward diagnostic radiology certification if the research is completed at the same institution as the remaining clinical training.

-- Copies of United States Medical Licensing Exami (USMLE) Steps 1 – 2 score reports
+- Copies of United States Medical Licensing Exam (USMLE)

 - Current unrestricted medical license is required at the time of application and also when certification is conferred.

-Core ExamAfter your application has been approved, and you have completed 36 months of your approved training, you may take the Core Exam.
-IMG diagnostic radiology alternate pathway candidates are not required to take the Core Exam at their first opportunity.
+Qualifying (Core) ExamAfter an applicant’s application has been approved, and they have completed 36 months of approved training, the applicant may take the Qualifying (Core) Exam.

 Certifying ExamIMG alternate pathway candidates will be eligible for the Certifying Exam after they comply with the following:

-- Complete the four-year plan in one ACGME-accredited diagnostic radiology residency program
+- Complete the four-year plan in one ACGME- or RCPSC-accredited diagnostic radiology residency program.

-- The ABR office must receive the Final Verification Form (FVF) signed by the department chair, attesting completion of your four-year consecutive plan, including:
+- The ABR office must receive the Final Verification Form (FVF) signed by the department chair, attesting completion of the applicant’s four-year plan.